Ari2002/hashes-arrays-apis-lab/README.md

 ![Coldplay](https://s3.amazonaws.com/upperline/curriculum-assets/ruby/coldplay.jpg)

-In this lab, we've set up a call to the Spotify API that returns a big hash (filled with more hashes and arrays) all related to the current top tracks by  in the US.
+In this lab, we've set up a call to the Spotify API that returns a big hash (filled with more hashes and arrays) all related to the current top tracks by Coldplay in the US.
 We then save this to a variable called `top_tracks`.
 Here's the code that pulls that data from the API for us.

 ```ruby
 #import the gems we need to pull data from an API